e-gov/GOVSSO/TechnicalSpecification.md

 Client applications must periodically check the SSO authentication session validity on GOVSSO server.
 Session update requests will also signal GOVSSO server that the user is still active in the client application and the authentication session expiration time can be extended.

-The process of acquiring a new authentication token is similar to initial user authentication.
+The process of acquiring a new authentication token is similar to initial user authentication, but instead of redirecting the user agent to GOVSSO, session update request must be performed in user agent's background.
+After completing session update request in user agent's background (specified in current chapter), client application's back-end server must perform ID Token request specified in [6.2 ID Token request](#62-id-token-request).

-1. The client application redirects user agent to GOVSSO authorization endpoint for an authorization code.
-2. Upon receiving the authorization code, the client application makes a request to the GOVSSO token endpoint.

 ***Example GOVSSO session update request***
 ````